Competitive play

 How Joining Works

+Once you have logged into MajorCommand, you can enter tournaments from the tournament page.
 Before joining, read the tournament details carefully.
 Check the map, player count, round structure, settings, point buy-in, point payout, and any entry requirements.

 The most important beginner advice is to join tournaments you can realistically finish.
 Tournament games affect other players too, so do not enter if you already know you cannot keep up with the expected pace.